Best 38 Special Ammo For Target Practice Precision Shooting

 How To Maintain Your .38 Special For Top Performance

 On the revolver side of things, regular chamber cleanings can help with extraction issues, especially if you’re shooting cheaper steel-cased ammo.
 There’s nothing wrong with this budget ammo, and it won’t damage your gun, but the casings cause more friction than their brass counterparts.
+They also expand during ignition, and lack the elasticity they would need to contract back to form.
+This can make extracting fired rounds difficult, slows down your reloads, is unfun at best, and is downright dangerous in a life-or-death situation.

 An airtight container with silica packets inside is usually plenty, especially if you shoot a lot.

-And, of course, there are basic things like ensuring your revolver's timing is correct and everything is indexing properly.
+There are basic things like ensuring your revolver's timing is correct and everything is indexing properly.
 Revolvers rarely go wrong, but when they do, they can cause serious issues, so ensuring the chamber is aligned correctly with the barrel is a good step.

 Frequently Asked Questions